 There are plenty of very tight-fitting pants out there for women who are confident about their hips and butt who want to show it off.

 Lycra can get a little sheer when stretched, especially at the top, so leggings look best when worn with anything that covers the crotch and the butt.
-I think they look fine when worn with long tanks and blazers, tunics made a little shorter with a hip-slung belt, etc. but they can easily look trashy with shirts that hit at or above the waistband.posted over 4 years ago
+I think they look fine when worn with long tanks and blazers, tunics made a little shorter with a hip-slung belt, etc. but they can easily look trashy with shirts that hit at or above the waistband.posted almost 5 years ago

 I don’t think leggings are in the same category as tights.
 And I don’t really understand what you mean by transparent at the top.
 And it’s not like a new thing either, since this used to be in about two decades ago.
 As long as the material is thick and it isn’t sticking where it’s not supposed to its fine.